tangjm/data-engineering-notes/public/AWS/module5_networking/notes_route53.md

+---
+export_on_save:
+  html: true
+---
 # Amazon Route 53

+Route 53 is a highly available and scalable DNS web service.
+The three main functions of Route 53 are registering domain names, routing internet traffic to the resources for your domain, and checking the health of those resources.

 - highly available and scalable cloud DNS(Domain Name System) service
 - routes end users to web applications by translating http addresses (www.domain.com) into IP addresses (190.0.0.0)